 My chief delight is in nature, and when I look at a painting it is to find something about nature in it, especially some expression of the feeling produced in us by nature, which is, to me, the most important thing in life … After W H Hudson – ‘Afoot in England’ – 1909)

 A while back, after a lifetime of watching birds, and inspired by books, and memories of childhood walks and picnics in the country, I started to collect old paintings, prints and books, of landscape and wildlife; which celebrate the British countryside, especially its birds.
 It is my passion!

-The artists are known for being the best in their field, painting and recording a time when Britain was perhaps more in tune with its traditional countryside pursuits.
+The artists I collect are known for being the best in their field, painting and recording a time when Britain was perhaps more in tune with its traditional countryside pursuits.
 Through their art they can transport us back into nature and somehow keep alive those bygone days.

-Welcome to my Blog – a celebration of birds – in art and anecdote, poetry and prose – part memoir, part anthology, part nature writing, with biographical snippets about favourite artists.
+Welcome to my Blog – a celebration of birds, mostly – in art and anecdote, poetry and prose – part memoir, part anthology, part nature writing, with biographical snippets about favourite artists.
 Follow me as I ramble through the year writing about the birds I see – share your own encounters with birds, or tell me about your patch … More

 Number of visits made = 90 During the twelve month period ending 31st December 2019, I made 90 ‘recording visits’ to the Wood.
 Three or four others working and a couple that are not documented in this blog, but I can’t remember why or excuse this.
 In all I spent somewhere in the region of […]

 Black Bryony and the Jaggy Creel.
 Dawn, and a mist rises from the lake by the big house, and a small cloud inversion hovers over the source of the River Enborne.
 It lifts and mingles with a plume of smoke from the biomass wood boiler, and all is caught in the most ethereal, golden light […]